Skip to content

 Basic Setup

-1. If not done already, register an account and grant administration rights to it (see Administration Account):
+1. If not done already, register an account and grant administration rights to it using the configure access rule (see Administration Account):

 acl: